kihuni/CodeWars_problems/RomanNumeralConverter/README.md

 Next, it initializes the variable `number` to 0 and sets `i` to 0 as the index to iterates over the `roman` string.

 Inside the loop, it checks if the current two characters in the roman string (starting from index i) form a valid Roman numeral symbol.
 If so, it adds the corresponding value to number and increments i by 2 to skip those two characters.
 Otherwise, it adds the value of the current character to number and increments i by 1.

-This process continues until all characters in the roman string are processed.
-Finally, it returns the resulting number as the integer value corresponding to the given Roman numeral.